Oge Energy Corp: The Losing Streak Continues (OGE) | Comtex SmarTrend

 Oge Energy Corp: The Losing Streak Continues (OGE)

-Oge Energy Corp (NYSE:OGE) traded today at a new 52-week low of $33.91.
-Approximately 201,000 shares have changed hands today, as compared to an average 30-day volume of 1.4 million shares.
+Oge Energy Corp (NYSE:OGE) traded at a new 52-week low today of $31.25.
+This new low was reached on below average trading volume as 67,000 shares traded hands, while the average 30-day volume is approximately 1.5 million shares.

 OGE Energy Corp., through its principal subsidiary Oklahoma Gas and Electric Company, generates, transmits, and distributes electricity to wholesale and retail customers in communities in Oklahoma and western Arkansas.
 The Company, through Enogex Inc., operates natural gas transmission and gathering pipelines, has interests in gas processing plants, and markets electricity.